codeproject/CodeProject.AI-Server/docs/Articles/adding-a-net6-module.md

 `apt-get install -y libgdiplus`

 ### Create a test.html file.
-While this module is currently included in the install as of v1.3.0 with support in the **CodeProject SenseAI Playground** page, for new modules you would create a simple test page to send a request to the CodeProject SenseAI Server and display the response.
+While this module is currently included in the install as of v1.3.0 with support in the **CodeProject.AI Explorer** page, for new modules you would create a simple test page to send a request to the CodeProject.AI Server and display the response.

 I have include one such file, test.html, in the project.
 I displays a simple form the allows the user to select an image, set the blur strength and submit the form.
 The returned response is displayed.
 It include all the JavaScript code required to send the form to the Server and display the Base64 encoded image response.
 This is listed below.